Iraqi used Gas masks (Saddam era)

 british avon s10 gas mask

-Here's an oddity when it comes to Iraqi gas masks.
+Here's another oddity when it comes to Iraqi gas masks, and I am inclined to believe this is an isolated occurrence.
 This is a British issued Avon S10 gas mask that somehow made its way to Iraq, likely when the British sold them desert DPM camouflage uniforms before the Gulf War broke out.
-They were not standard issue in Desert Storm, which was when this one was captured.
-The bag that holds this mask is for a separate Iraqi gas mask but was used to hold this one.
-These gas masks continue to be used by Iraqi Forces in the post Saddam era because of their reliability.
+They were not standard issue in Desert Storm which was when this one was captured, and whoever had this one must've considered themselves lucky.
+The bag is for the M74 mask, but was used to hold this one.
+These gas masks continued to be used by Iraqi Forces on a much larger scale in the post Saddam era because of their reliability.